Exposed: How Chhattisgarh police framed two Odisha men in Naxal cases and threatened their families

-“It vindicates what we have been saying for a year now,” Gagan Dash said about the Odisha police’s affidavit to the Chhattisgarh High Court confirming his brother Niranjan Dash and his friend Durjoti Mohankuda were kidnapped by the Chhattisgarh police, and arrested on false charges.
+“It vindicates what we have been saying for a year now,” Gagan Dash said about the Odisha police’s affidavit to the Chhattisgarh High Court confirming his brother Niranjan Dash and his friend Durjoti Mohankudo were kidnapped by the Chhattisgarh police, and arrested on false charges.

 In the sworn affidavit, filed on July 6 in response to a writ petition by Gagan Dash and others, the Odisha police stated that it cannot rule out the “involvement of Chhattisgarh police and its officials of Bastar district pertaining to the crime of forcible kidnapping and abduction” of Niranjan Dash and Mohankudo.

-Niranjan Dash and Mohankuda were arrested on July 28 last year and charged with supplying explosives to Maoists.
+Niranjan Dash and Mohankudo were arrested on July 28 last year and charged with supplying explosives to Maoists.
 They are currently held in Jagdalpur Jail.

 The next day, the Chhattisgarh police claimed to have made “one of the biggest explosive recoveries in the last few years” from them.
 “We recovered these items near Nagarnar police station area on Chhattisgarh-Odisha border,” SRP Kalluri, the controversial inspector general of police in Bastar, boasted.
 “We received information about the presence of two people with a consignment near Dhanpunji railway crossing after which forces rushed to the spot.”